Frequently Asked Questions

 A group of DBA tournament organizers from around the world joined together to

-modify and update DBA 2.2 with a set of line-edits, which is dubbed
+modify and update DBA 2.2 with a set of line-edits, the result of which is dubbed

 Fanaticus does not sell the DBA rules.